Louis-udm/Adapting-regulations-for-an-automated-reading-system/README.md

 export FLASK_APP=service.py
 flask run --port=8888 (or your desired port)
 ```
-6. Launch the website: in your browser type: localhost:8888/index and return
+6. Launch the website: in your browser type: localhost:8888/index and press return